What Does the Board Do?

 The Board sets the strategic goals and objectives for the organisation.
 They monitor how the Trust is performing against these objectives and make sure appropriate action is taken where necessary.

-Our Board of Directors is made up of a Chief Executive and six Executive Directors who deliver the strategy and a Chairman and seven Non-Executive Directors (NEDS).
-The Chairman and NEDS are not employed by the Trust and work part-time providing advice to the Board and challenge where appropriate.
+Our Board of Directors is made up of a Chief Executive and five Executive Directors who deliver the strategy and a Chair and seven Non-Executive Directors (NEDS).
+The Chair and NEDS are not employed by the Trust and work part-time providing advice to the Board and challenge where appropriate.

 The Board is structured in line with the Trust’s Constitution which allows it to fulfil its statutory and constitutional functions and to comply with Monitor’s terms of authorisation.
 The balance of independent non-executive directors (including the Chairman) meets the NHS Foundation Code of Governance.

-Our NEDS have a wide range of skills and experience essential for an effective foundation rust board.
+Our NEDS have a wide range of skills and experience essential for an effective foundation Trust board.
 They provide independent judgement and advice on issues of strategy, vision, performance, resources and standards of conduct and constructively challenge, influence and help the executive team develop proposals and implement strategies.

 Board members have an appropriate balance of clinical, financial, business and management backgrounds and skills.
 They work together to ensure we continue our success as a foundation trust.